Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 # 1 Feature Overview

-As SONiC expands its footprint of being able to run on different ODM platforms, it becomes necessary to have a monitoring framework that is native to SONiC to monitor and raise the syslog alert on the platform it runs.
+As SONiC expands its footprint of being able to run on different ODM platforms configurations, it becomes necessary to have a monitoring framework that is native to SONiC to monitor the system resouces  and services and raise the syslog alert on the platform it runs.
 However, it should be noted that the scope of this framework is limited to monitoring and generating the syslog alert, the corrective measures that can be done in the context of the SONiC OS.

 ## 1.1 Requirements